rcsb/py-rcsbsearchapi/docs/quickstart.md

 print(results[:10])
 ```

-These examples are in `operator syntax`.
-You can also make queries in `fluent syntax`.
+These examples are in `operator` syntax.
+You can also make queries in `fluent` syntax.
 Learn more about both syntaxes and implementation details in [Constructing and Executing Queries](query_construction.md#constructing-and-executing-queries).

 ### Supported Search Services
 The list of supported search service types are listed in the table below.
 For more details on their usage, see [Search Service Types](query_construction.md#search-service-types).